webdriverio/webdriverio/docs/Autocompletion.md

 ![Autocompletion](/img/autocompletion/0.png)

-Type defintions based on [JSDoc](http://usejsdoc.org/) is used for documenting code.
+Type definitions based on [JSDoc](http://usejsdoc.org/) is used for documenting code.
 It helps to see more additional details about parameters and their types.

 ![Autocompletion](/img/autocompletion/1.png)